tk-notes/lucas-meier-blog/content/posts/2022/04/explaining-yaos-garbled-circuits/index.md

 although we need to assume a more concrete representation for that function.
 We assume that $f$ can be represented as a _boolean circuit_.
-You can think of this circuit as a bunch of wires conneced to boolean gates like $\\&, \oplus$, etc. A more formal definition would model this circuit as a _graph_.
+You can think of this circuit as a bunch of wires connected to boolean gates like $\\&, \oplus$, etc. A more formal definition would model this circuit as a _graph_.
-The nodes would be the inputs or gates of the circuit, and the edges would the wires connecting gates together.
+The nodes would be the inputs or gates of the circuit, and the edges would be the wires connecting gates together.

 {{<todo>}}
 Image of a stereotypical graph goes here.